garrandall/popular-music-data/tracks/nutbush-city-limits-bob-seger.md

-There's a churchhouse, gin house, schoolhouse, outhouse On the U.S. 19, hey the people keep the city clean They call it Nutbush, ahh Nutbush
+There's a churchhouse, gin house, schoolhouse, outhouse On the U.S. 19, hey the people keep the city clean They call it Nutbush, ah Nutbush
 Nutbush city, Nutbush city limits

 25 is the speed limit, motorcycles not allowed in it